MD2Korg/software.md2k.org/content/howto/mPerf/phone-setupS8a.md

 +++
-title = "mPerf Participant Phone Setup" description = "Instructions for users about setting up their new phones" keywords = []
+title = "mPerf AT&T Phone Setup"
+description = "Instructions for users about setting up their new phones" keywords = []
 +++